dbelliss/Weather-Webpage/README.md

 # dbelliss.github.io

+An online weather application created using html, css, and javascript.
+Created for ECS89H - Web Development.

-Go to http://dbelliss.github.io/ to view a weather app I created using the Yahoo! weather API.
+Go to http://dbelliss.github.io/Weather-Webpage to view the page.